-Perimeter Solutions is a global solutions provider for the fire safety and specialty products industries.
-Approximately 74% of the Company's annual revenues is derived in the United States, approximately 15% in Europe, approximately 5% in Canada and approximately 2% in Mexico, with the remaining approximately 4% spread across various other countries.
-The Company's business is organized and managed in two reporting segments: Fire Safety and Specialty Products (formerly Oil Additives).
+The Company is a global solutions provider for the fire safety and specialty products industries.
+Approximately 65% of the Company's annual revenues is derived in the United States, approximately 15% in Europe and approximately 14% in Canada with the remaining approximately 6% spread across various other countries.
+The Company's business is organized and managed in two reporting segments: Fire Safety and Specialty Products.

 The Fire Safety business is a formulator and manufacturer of fire management products that help the Company's customers combat various types of fires, including wildland, structural, flammable liquids and other types of fires.
 The Company's Fire Safety business also offers specialized equipment and services, typically in conjunction with its fire management products to support firefighting operations.
 The Company's specialized equipment includes air base retardant storage, mixing, and delivery equipment; mobile retardant bases; retardant ground application units; mobile foam equipment; and equipment that it custom designs and manufactures to meet specific customer needs.
-Significant end markets include primarily government-related entities and are dependent on approvals, qualifications, and permits granted by the respective government and commercial customers around the world.
+Significant end markets include primarily government-related entities and are dependent on approvals, qualifications, and permits granted by the respective government and commercial customers around the world

-In June 2022, the Oil Additives segment, which produces and sells Phosphorus Pentasulfide (" P_2S_5 "), was renamed the Specialty Products segment to better reflect the current and expanding applications for P_2S_5 in several end markets and applications, including lubricant additives, various agricultural applications, various mining applications, and emerging electric battery technologies.
-Within the lubricant additive end market, currently the Company's largest end market application, P_2S_5 is primarily used in the production of a family of compounds called Zinc Dialkyldithiophosphates ("ZDDP"), which is considered an essential component in the formulation of engine oils with its main function to provide anti-wear protection to engine components.
+The Specialty Products segment produces and sellsPhosphorus Pentasulfide (" P_2S_5 ") used in several end markets and applications, including lubricant additives, various agricultural applications, various mining applications, and emerging electric battery technologies.
+Within the lubricant additive end market, currently the Company's largest end market application, P_2S_5 , is primarily used in the production of a family of compounds calledZinc Dialkyldithiophosphates ("ZDDP"), which is considered an essential component in the formulation of lubricating oils with its main function to provide anti-wear protection to engine components.
 P_2S_5 is also used in pesticide and mining chemicals applications.